Cannabis

 Dabbing / Hash Oil

-THC extract from marijuana, also called hash oil, shatter or concentrates, can contain up to 60-80% THC and may take effect very quickly.
+THC extract from cannabis, also called hash oil, shatter or concentrates, can contain up to 60-80% THC and may take effect very quickly.
 When dabbing, the oil is heated and the vapor is inhaled.
-We don’t know much about how safe dabbing is, but we do know that it’s extremely potent and shouldn’t be used by anyone who hasn’t used marijuana before.
+We don’t know much about how safe dabbing is, but we do know that it’s extremely potent and shouldn’t be used by anyone who hasn’t used cannabis before.

 Edibles